PersonofNote/diffuse-cli/README.md

 TypeScript is currently the only supported language.
 If there's enough interest in this project, I plan to expand to fully support plain JavaScript, and then outward to Python and others.

 ### Planned features
-Cross-repo analysis would really help this project, but requires infrastructure, and may need to be reserved for an eventual pro tier.
+Cross-repo analysis in particular would really help this project, but requires infrastructure, and may need to be reserved for an eventual pro tier.
 Also hot file analysis, flagging when a file has been involved in a bunch of recent PRs.
 Possibly trend graphs if that's not overkill/info exhaustion.

+- Full vanilla JavaScript support
+- Multi-language support
+- ✅ Configurable score weights and rules (like exempting directories from test flags)
+- Subtree spread scoring (temporarily disabled until project structure conventions are better defined)
+- Set up optional PR block for score over x
+- Cross-repo analysis with GitHub App integration
+- "Hot file" detection based on PR frequency
+- Historical data analysis and trend tracking
+- Advanced analytics dashboard
+- Slack integration for notifications
+- Project-aware risk configurations Next has unique risks compared to Vite compared to whatever
+- Caching and large-repo optimizations

 ## Installation